-Students arriving in Europe between May 7th and May 12th: must purchase additional insurance from CISI at the cost of $1.28/day (no matter how many extra days of coverage they need prior to May 12th).
+Students arriving in Europe outside the above listed program dates: must purchase additional insurance from CISI at the cost of $1.28/day .
 Purchasing the extra coverage is done via the CISI website by credit card: http://www.culturalinsurance.com/students/

 - Letter from the Program Director (Catherine Bass)

 - A printout of the plane ticket/flight itinerary that the student intends to purchase if granted a visa